 As you can see from the list above, Zoog VPN is adequately featured with most of the important settings you are likely to need.

 ZoogVPN is a service that provides access to streaming services like US Netflix, BBC iPlayer, and ITV Hub at a very reasonable price.
-Although it isn't the most lightning-fast VPN we have ever reviewed, it should be fast enough for most people to enjoy streaming without buffering.
+Although it isn't the fastest VPN on the market, it does perform closely with other premium VPNs we have reviewed.
+Thus, it should definitely be fast enough for most people to enjoy streaming without buffering.

 Get the best Netflix VPN